 If your kids are like mine, they don’t come home from school hungry.
 They come home ravenous.
 Yet there’s a fine line between nourishing kids after a long day and completely spoiling their appetite for dinner when it comes to after-school snacking.

 How to make it work?
-You know your kids best, and different families need different solutions–so here are some ideas to consider that won’t spoil dinner:
+You know your kids best, and different families need different solutions–so here are some after school ideas to consider that won’t spoil dinner:

 If dinner is 3 (or more) hours away

 Serve a snack that has staying power, including carbohydrates for energy, and protein and fat to keep them fuller longer.
 Though traditional snack foods like chips and sweets are okay occasionally, try to serve “meal foods” more often.

 - Yogurt with fresh or frozen berries (like these Fireworks Parfaits)